Interested in work with Nonprofits?

 The Program for Nonprofit Leadership is a partnership between Maryville College and Nonprofit Leadership Alliance.
 The Nonprofit Leadership Alliance is a national organization that provides certification in the management of nonprofit organizations to those students who complete a set of certificate requirements in addition to the requirements for their chosen major.
 Typically, all requirements for the major as well as for the certificate can be accomplished as part of the student’s overall course of study.
 Participation in the program and pursuit of the certificate should not normally add to the time required to graduate.

 The certificate is widely recognized and accepted by nonprofit organizations around the world, and it is a valuable credential for students interested in working in the nonprofit sector.
-The certificate is recognized as evidence of outstanding preparation for entry-level professional positions by a number of nonprofit organizations, such as the YMCA and YWCA, Big Brothers and Big Sisters, Catholic Charities, the Urban League, the Boy Scouts and Girl Scouts, Habitat for Humanity, Junior Achievement, organizations serving environmental interests, and international non-governmental organizations.
+The certificate is recognized as evidence of outstanding preparation for entry-level professional positions by a number of nonprofit organizations, including Catholic Charities, Fair Trade Campaigns, League of Women Voters, Make-A-Wish, Volunteers for America, and more.
 Growth in the demand for professional management and leadership by nonprofit organizations is expected to continue.

 More Information >>